-Strindberg began writing his chamber plays early in 1907 for a group of young actors embarking on a new endeavor: to open a small theater in the center of Stockholm dedicated to the Strindberg plays.
-The theater would be called Intima Teatern (The Intimate Theater), and it would explore the possibilities of a new kind of drama for the new century.
+New translations of the Strindberg chamber plays Storm, Burned House, The Ghost Sonata, The Pelican, and The Black Glove.
+August Strindberg began writing the chamber plays early in 1907 for a small theater in the center of Stockholm dedicated to his work.
+The theater would be called Intima Teatern (The Intimate Theater), and it would explore a new kind of drama for the new century.

 In his Open Letters to the Intimate Theater, Strindberg provides a memorable definition of a chamber play: “The name itself suggests its hidden program,” Strindberg wrote: “The idea of chamber music brought into the drama: an intimate experience, a meaningful motif, a meticulous treatment. … No predetermined form should bind the author, for the motif should command the form.
 In other words: freedom of treatment, bound only by the unity of the conception and the tone.”
 Here was a recipe for experiment.
 It embraced the possibilities of intimate revelations, unbound by conventional notions of dramatic form and structure, to provide the audience with an intimate experience and an experience of intimacy.